tamato/periodic/README.md

 sudo npm link

 # Assumptions
-The directory ~/bin/dlog exists; for storing latest.csv used by this script and grabLatest.sh The script ~/bin/grabLatest.sh exists
+The directory ~/logs exists; for storing all dlogs and csv's The directory ~/bin/dlog exists; for storing latest.csv used by this script and grabLatest.sh The script ~/bin/grabLatest.sh exists
+The tool dlogparser is globaly accessible for the script grabLatest.sh

 ## Contents of grabLatest.sh
 ```